 During Amarilys' first Teach Challenge experience, she notes that she was hesitant to create her first class.
 “With my first class, I was a lot more concerned with looking cool and knowledgeable in this field.
 But after your first class, it gets easier.
 You let go of some of your ego and you become more comfortable with what you have to offer and who you are.
 With subsequent classes, I’ve been much more focused on the raw style and techniques and less concerned with creating the perfect, polished class.”

 How will teaching help you achieve your future goals?
-Get started in June's Teach Challenge - it’s the easiest way to start teaching your first class!
+Get started in our monthly Teach Challenge - it’s the easiest way to start teaching your first class!